Last Updated on June 8, 2025

 Head of Femur

-Head articulates with acetabulum to form a hip joint.
-It is more than half a sphere and is directed medially, upwards and slightly forwards.
+The head articulates with the acetabulum to form a hip joint.
+It is more than half a sphere and is directed medially, upwards, and slightly forwards.

-The fovea is a roughened pit just below and behind the center of the head.
-Head, in its most part, is covered by cartilage.
+The fovea is a roughened pit just below and behind the center of the head and is the site where the ligament of the head of the femur (ligamentum teres) attaches.
+The ligament is also accompanied by a small artery.

 Neck of Femur